appium/java-client/docs/Page-objects.md

 List<WebElement> someElements;
 ```

-# If there is need to use convinient locators for mobile native applications then the following is available:
+# If there is need to use convenient locators for mobile native applications then the following is available:

 ```java
 import io.appium.java_client.android.AndroidElement;